2018 Small Water System Compliance Training Registration is Open

 - You can substitute from within your utility/company instead of cancelling

 - “No Shows” will not receive a refund

 Weather Policy: Postponing training sessions due to weather will be determined as close to 24 hours prior to the scheduled date as possible, with the location's "weather event" taken into consideration.
 When possible, we will have the rescheduled date decided at the same time.
 You will be notified via email.

 June 28, 2018

 FREE WORKSHOP: NYSAWWA with RCAP Solutions offers a full day of Small Water System Compliance Training in Canastota.
 This workshop is FREE with a $15 lunch fee.
 Contact Hours: 6.5 Water / 6.0 P.E.
+Class size is limited, so sign-up now.
 For an agenda and registration information, click Learn More.